MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 ## Azure Stack HCI features and architecture

-Azure Stack HCI is built on proven technologies including Hyper-V, Storage Spaces Direct, Azure Kubernetes Service (AKS), and Azure-inspired software defined networking (SDN).
+Azure Stack HCI is built on proven technologies including Hyper-V, Storage Spaces Direct, and core Azure management service.

 Each Azure Stack HCI system consists of between 1 and 16 physical servers.
 All servers share common configurations and resources by leveraging the Windows Server Failover Clustering feature.